Actindo-AG/Documentation/Channels/Integration/01c_Salesforce.md

 ### Configure the Open Commerce API Settings

-In Salesforce, there are two Open Commerce APIs:
+In Salesforce, there are two *Open Commerce APIs (OCAPIs)*:
 - The shop API, which is used for the order data
 - The data API, which is used for the product data
-The corresponding API settings must be configured in Salesforce as described below.
+The settings of the OCAPIs must be configured in Salesforce as described below.

 #### Prerequisites